tclausing/delegate-to-thread/README.md

 	}
 ```

-## Threads wait when entering @DelegateToThread methods
+## Threads wait after entering @DelegateToThread methods

-In the given lifecycle, threads will wait per the specified thread name given to @DelegateToThread.
-All executions of the annotated method in a given lifecycle will occur on a single thread, therefor sequentially, before the calling thread(s) resume.
+Executions of annotated methods in a given lifecycle will occur on dedicated threads, respectively, as specified by the parameter to @DelegateToThread.
+The calling thread will wait until the delegate thread accepts and performs the task before continuing.

 ```
 2018-09-29 03:49:49.559 DEBUG 6192 --- [    work-thread] c.e.d.delegatetothread.DelegateThread    : consumer thread waiting for task